mdn/content/files/en-us/web/css/font-variant-emoji/index.md

 - `emoji`
   - : Renders the emoji as if it were using the unicode emoji variation selector (`U+FE0F`).
 - `unicode`
-  - : This keyword renders the emoji in accordance with the [Emoji_Presentation properties](https://www.unicode.org/reports/tr51/tr51-23.html#Emoji_Presentation).
-If the `U+FE0E` or `U+FE0F` variation selector is present then this will override this setting.
+  - : Renders the emoji in accordance with the [Emoji presentation properties](https://www.unicode.org/reports/tr51/tr51-23.html#Emoji_Presentation).
+If the `U+FE0E` or `U+FE0F` variation selector is present, then it will override this value setting.

 ## Formal definition